-The Disclosure Label is prepared and periodically updated by Bedford CCA program’s electricity supplier.
-It provides detail on the energy mix for all program options.
-These documents are updated only periodically, therefore, the label available at this time may be for electricity supply from an earlier period.
+Electricity Disclosure Labels are prepared and periodically updated by Bedford CCA program’s electricity supplier.
+They provide details on the energy mix for all program options.
+These documents are updated only periodically, therefore, the labels available at this time may be for electricity supply from an earlier period.

 Municipal electricity aggregation is a mechanism by which a city or town can bundle the electricity supply needs of residents and businesses in their community and procure the electricity in bulk, typically for a multi-year term.

 Municipal aggregation is allowed under Massachusetts General Laws Chapter 164 Section 134.
 More than 140 cities and towns in Massachusetts already have active electricity aggregation programs, and other nearby communities are pursuing similar programs.

 By default, customers receive “Basic Service” electricity supply from Eversource.
 Under a municipal aggregation program, like Bedford CCA, all customers receiving Basic Service are automatically transitioned to the aggregation’s standard option.
 However, before the aggregation begins, all customers must be given the chance to stay with Basic Service, known as opting-out.
 After customers are enrolled, they can still opt out of the program at any time without penalty.